somhi/jtframe/doc/macros.md

 JTFRAME_DWNLD_PROM_ONLY  |         | Quick download sim with only PROM contents JTFRAME_FLIP_RESET       |         | Varying the flip DIP setting causes a reset JTFRAME_INTERLACED       |         | Support for interlaced games
+JTFRAME_IOCTL_RD         |         | Enables saving to SD card via NVRAM interface.
+Set it to the number of bytes to save on MiST.
+Any value will work for MiSTer
 JTFRAME_MIST_DIPBASE     | MiST    | Starting base in status word for MiST dip switches JTFRAME_MIST_DIRECT      | MiST    | On by default.
 Define as 0 to disable.
 Fast ROM load JTFRAME_MR_FASTIO        | MiSTer  | 16-bit ROM load in MiSTer.
 Set by default if CLK96 is set